UniBreakfast/web-dev-knowledge-graph/requirements/linkus.md

 ### `gotolinktrigger`

-This event should be dispatched when the "Go to link" button is clicked next to a specific link in `all` mode.
+This event should be dispatched when the "Go to link" button is clicked next to a specific link in `unrelated` mode.
 It should carry the `event.detail.id` property with the following data:

 ```
 {